LebNet WiT SMART Mentorship Program

 Timeline for the cohort:

-Applications open between September 11th and October 27th.
+Applications are closed now.
+The window was September 11th - October 27th.

 Program's mission and impact